 Casablanca is an important gateway to Morocco for other cities.
 Casablanca is a thriving business centre with a large and relatively wealthy population living and working in high rise developments.
 There is still an old medina though and the Hassan II Mosque is an incredible building, comparable to Mecca in size, and at night the minaret's laser beam lights the way to the home of Islam.
 A perfect overnight stop on arrival as most international flights come in here or as a last night to sample the romance (these days, I'm afraid it's very much an atmosphere only) of a fictional bygone era.

 The architectural tradition of the city endures to this day with the hectic Mâarif district exemplifying modern Casablanca.
 This previously impoverished area, just west of the Arab League Park, has gradually been transformed and is now one of the most prominent neighbourhoods in town.
-The young Moroccan jet set patronise its luxury shops and its trendy establishments in the shadow of the Twin Centre towers.
+The young Moroccan jet set patronise its luxury shops and its trendy establishments.

 The great Hassan II mosque was inaugurated on 30th August, 1993.
 The prayer hall can fit in a congregation of 25,000 and its esplanade 80,000.
 The prayer hall can become a open patio in 3 minutes thanks to its retractable roof.
 Its 200m high minaret makes it the highest religious building in the world.
 This architectural gem is open to non-Muslims outside prayer time.